biomedical-data-science-internship/.github/profile/README.md

-# UTHSC Biostatistics Internship 2023
+# UTHSC Biostatistics Internship 2024

 ## Schedule

 The table below gives the rough schedule of activities for the 10-week internship.
 All interns and their mentors meet on Mondays at 9am in the 3rd floor conference room.
-On Fridays at lunchtime, we have a one-hour mentoring meeting with the [Summer Research Scholars (SRS)](https://www.uthsc.edu/summer-research-scholars/index.php) program at UTHSC, and the [BSURE](https://csubsure.wordpress.com/)
+On Wednesdays, we have a one-hour mentoring meeting with the [Summer Research Scholars (SRS)](https://www.uthsc.edu/summer-research-scholars/index.php) program at UTHSC, and the [BSURE](https://csubsure.wordpress.com/)